Through The Fibro Fog

 There are so many types of pumpkins and squashes, from butternut squash to spaghetti squash and so many more!

 Roasting squash gives you a soft flesh that can be used as a substitute for tomatoes to make sauces for pasta dishes.
-Dishes such as my baked ricotta and butternut squash pasta are tomato-free and use this tasty fruit instead.
+Dishes such as my baked ricotta and butternut squash pasta and pumpkin pasta sauce without cream are tomato-free and use this tasty fruit instead.

 Carrots